Vallimalai Jain caves: Architecture

 Vallimalai is an important Jain site with several carvings of sculptures of tirthankara.
 The caverns is 40 × 20 ft with height varying between 7–10 ft.
 There is also a temple in the region which was converted to a Hindu temple.
 The caves consist of three chambers, two of these chambers contain images of Jain tirthankar.
 Above this group, there are the remains of a wall, believed to have been a small fort occupied by Jains.
 A torana is found above Jain images similar to carvings of Badami cave temples.

 The Jain sculpture are engraved on two spots, one on the northern side of Murugan temple and second on the southern side, with one sculpture with superhuman dimensions.
+'Hultzsch described two principal groups of Jain sculptures in the natural cave.
+Four inscriptions occur beneath the first group; two are engraved in Grantha characters and two in Kannada characters.
+An additional Kannada inscription occurs beneath the second group.
 There is an image of Ambika in sukhasana position wearing a necklace, armbands, and crown.
 Ambika is depicted sitting on a lion with carvings of her two sons below her pedestal.
 There is also image of Padmavati with 4 hands, holding goad and noose in upper right and left hands.

+The epigraphical evidence also shows that not all of the figures at Vallimalai represent Tirthankaras.
+Some of the inscriptions identify representations of Jain teachers, including Devasena and Govardhana.
+The association of individual sculptures with inscriptions naming Jain teachers and patrons makes the Vallimalai group an important epigraphical source for the history of Jain monastic activity in the region.

+Inscriptions

+The rock inscriptions at Vallimalai provide evidence for the development of the Jain establishment and its connections with ruling dynasties and Jain monastic lineages.
+They were documented by E. Hultzsch in Epigraphia Indica, volume IV.
+The principal foundation record associates the Jain vasati with the Western Ganga ruler Rajamalla.
+The inscription is undated, but preserves the ruler's genealogy.
+Another record associates the site with the Banas through Devasena, a disciple of Bhavanandin and spiritual teacher of Banaraya.
+A further inscription records that Aryanandin, a disciple of Balachandrabhatara, caused an image of his preceptor Govardhana to be made.
+These records indicate that Vallimalai functioned not only as a site of Tirthankara worship but also as a centre associated with Jain teachers and their monastic lineages.